encode42/Packed/readme.md

 - Vanilla-styled shaderpack options
 - Environmental particles
 - Armor bar reflects what's being worn
-- Camera movements are realistic
 - Connected textures and natural texture overlays
-- ReplayMod and First-person Model for better cinematics

 **Auditory improvements**
 - Ambient biome sounds
-- Reverb, muffling, and echos
 - Realistic player and entity footsteps
 - Sound effects when managing inventories
 - New sounds when interacting with the environment